dotnet/maui/docs/design/APIChangeTracking.md

 .\eng\scripts\mark-shipped.ps1
 ```

-Taking the examples above and assumig=ng we had these files:
+Taking the examples above and assuming we had these files:

 `PublicAPI.Shipped.txt`:
 ```